-Chapter Six opens with Bernard at the door of the Director's room.
-Like a trip to the principal's office, he's afraid of being reprimanded.
+- Chapter 6 opens with Bernard at the door of the Director's room.
+Like a student sent to the principal's office, he's afraid of being reprimanded.

 - In this particular case, he's afraid of being reprimanded for requesting a permit to visit the New Mexico Reservation.

 - The Director signs his initials on the permit and then reminisces about the time, some twenty-five years ago, when he visited the Reservation himself.

 - This, of course, is a big mistake, since in this world you're not supposed to talk about the past.
 Ever.

 - But Bernard, curious, says nothing about the error and allows the Director to continue.

 - Continue he does: the Director visited the Reservation with a young Beta girl.
 Then she got lost, and he had to return home to England without her.

 - Now, the Director sounds pretty upset about this whole thing, but when Bernard expresses his sympathy, he sternly responds that he had no sort of emotional attachment to the lost girl whatsoever.

 - Now that he's all crabby, he goes on to reprimand Bernard.
 Alphas, he says, don't have to be infantile (because they have the intelligence not to), but it is their duty to choose to be infantile.

 - He adds that if he ever hears another report of Bernard not acting like an infant, he'll send him to Iceland.
 SO THERE.